dannymuchoki/RecordsMaster/readme.md

 5. dotnet run

 This will create the SQLite database with the admin user, a test user, and the seeded information.

+# App overall
+The app runs on one model (RecordItemsModel) tied to the default ApplicationUser.
+It has nine controllers.
+The controllers, as the name suggests, control the contexts visible to the viewers in the Views.

+Note that each controller has a corresponding view in the 'Views' directory.

+## 'Services' directory contains:
+1. The untested email sender classes.
+2. Two PDF printing services - one for development in Windows, the other cross-plaform.

+## 'Utilities' directory contains:
+1. A class that reads CSV files
+2. A class that implements rudimentary pagination in the 'List' view of all records.
+Pagination is controlled by a key in the appsettings.json file